 2. There’s Not Much to Go Around

-Banksy doesn’t mass-produce.
-His prints and originals are limited.
-He even actively avoids commercializing his work.
+Banksy doesn’t mass-produce; his prints, editions, and originals are super limited.
+The guy even avoids commercializing his work—making every piece a rare catch.
 So when something does hit the market—and it’s verified—it gets snapped up fast.

 3. His Work Holds Value